aronk/flightschedule-business-event/README-SOLUTION.md

 - ODS is the RDBMS source of the data and the new Flight Schedule System's (FSS) MongoDB database is the sink (destination)
 - Kafka Connector architecture is well suited to this task
 - This bulk synchronisation step is the first of two steps in implementing the Change Data Capture (CDC) pattern
-- The second step is the real-time stream of changes that are documented is deliverable #2 next
+- The second step is the real-time stream of changes that are documented in deliverable #2 next
 - This solution and diagram is based on [Confluent's data transfer best practices](https://www.confluent.io/blog/no-more-silos-how-to-integrate-your-databases-with-apache-kafka-and-cdc)

 2. Design a JSON event schema to capture database changes from the ODS according to the ERD diagram provided.